Just because a plus size woman has normal blood sugar does NOT mean she is healthy.

-Plus-size model Ashley Graham inspired this article about the relationship between normal blood sugar and being healthy.
+Plus-size model Ashley Graham inspired me to write this article about the relationship between normal blood sugar and being “healthy.”

 Then a commenter posted that Ashley Graham is healthy despite her size because she has normal blood sugar.